 When considering the “reasonableness” of a non-compete agreement’s restrictions, such as the duration of the restriction, the geographical scope of the restrictive covenant, and the scope of the activities that are restricted, there are no absolute rules.
 In one case, a six-month restriction may be deemed unreasonable, whereas in another case, a two-year restriction may be deemed reasonable and enforceable.

-Here at Berg Plummer Johnson & Raval, LLP, our Houston employment law lawyers understand the unique challenges that arise from the employer-employee relationship and are equipped to provide both transactional counsel and litigation services in the event of a dispute.
+Our Houston employment lawyers understand the unique challenges that arise from the employer-employee relationship and are equipped to provide both transactional counsel and litigation services in the event of a dispute.
 In the larger employment law context, however, cost-effective representation is critical to a successful engagement.
 To that end, we work with clients to provide customized fee arrangements that take into account the particular needs, objectives, and budget of each client.

 Our firm represents both employees and employers in the negotiation, drafting, and execution of enforceable non-compete agreements and in litigating non-compete disputes.
-In the even that a dispute arises, our non-compete attorneys are equipped to handle litigation from beginning-to-end.
+In the event that a dispute arises, our non-compete attorneys are equipped to handle litigation from beginning-to-end.
 We have experience successfully resolving disputes through mediation, arbitration, and other alternative dispute resolution methods, but are prepared to litigate a case through trial if need be.
 Our reputation as aggressive litigators gives our clients a valuable edge during negotiations.
+Call us at (713) 526-0200 or contact us online to schedule a consultation with our Houston employment law attorneys.